giantswarm/docs/src/content/advanced/cost-optimization/index.md

 ---
 linkTitle: Cost-optimization
 title: Cost optimization tools
-description: Cost is always a concern when running IT infrasturcture.
-This document is a curated list of cost optimization tools that we have found to be valuable for our customers and oursleves.
+description: Cost is always a concern when running IT infrastructure.
+This document is a curated list of cost optimization tools that we have found to be valuable for our customers and ourselves.
 weight: 100
 menu:
   main:
     parent: advanced
 user_questions:
-- What cost optimization tools do you reccomend?
+- What cost optimization tools do you recommend?
 - How can I tune my setup to optimize for cost?
 aliases:
 owner: